1. Home

 You can help limit the impacts of global warming by reducing greenhouse gas emissions, cutting down on your energy consumption, and shifting away from fossil fuels.
 Better still, plant trees around your neighborhood, and join a movement that voices support for clean energy sources.

-Solar energy is one of the cleanest and most sustainable ways to power your home, as the energy produced doesn’t generate any greenhouse gases.
+Solar energy is one of the cleanest and most sustainable ways to power your home, as the energy produced doesn’t generate any greenhouse gasses.
 Installing a solar panel system on your home has the added benefit of helping to lower your utility bills.

 Are you ready to help save the environment from the effects of global warming by going solar?
 Get started today with Palmetto.
 Check out our free Solar Design and Savings Estimate Tool to see how much you could save with solar panels, including an estimate of your personal environmental impact.

-See what solar can do for you:
+See what home electrification can do for you:

 My electric bill is $290/mo